 The reader will note throughout this report that gender-specific data has been incorporated into each chapter, consistent with the government's commitment to gender-based analysis plus (GBA+), which explores the dynamics and intersections between identity groups.
 Intersectionality acknowledges that identity categories, such as gender, race, class, and beyond, are intersecting, and that one's social position, circumstances, and treatment within broader society can be impacted by more than one system of oppression.
 The report aims to examine the dynamics between identity groups and the context in which people live, and to acknowledge the unique historical, cultural, political, and socio-economic realities of First Nations, Inuit, and Métis.
 Given its focus on the socio-economic barriers and outcomes experienced by Indigenous women and men, who occupy more than one identity category, this report employs GBA+ analysis.
-For the purposes of this report, the availability of data beyond the intersections of Indigenous men and women, is limited, or statistically insignificant.
-The Board recognizes that solely reporting on Indigenous men and women in the context of GBA+ is insufficient and will work towards advocating for the availability of inclusive data going forward.
+For the purposes of this report, the availability of data beyond the intersections of Indigenous men and women in the context of GBA+ is insufficient and will work towards advocating for the availability of inclusive data going forward.